How to Build an Easy Stone Grill Surround- upgrade your BBQ with this stone surround. No cutting involved!

 There were 2 small gaps under the sides of the grill, so I cut wood to size and pushed it into the gap.
 Then, I nailed a 1x2 to the end of the wood and attached hooks to hold BBQ tools.

-Next, I glued on the wall caps using landscape adhesive.
+Next, I glued on the wall caps to serve as concrete countertops using landscape adhesive.

 The final step was to attach the patio stone to the bottom to create a base.

 Finally, enjoy some time outdoors with your new barbecue grilling station!

 I love seeing your finished projects!
 If you enjoyed making this BBQ Grilling Station, or any of my other outdoor projects, I’d love to see yours on Instagram, just tag me @ginamicheleblog.
 Happy DIYing!